esa/pagmo/doc/sphinx/examples/example3.rst

 Example 3: Testing Algorithms
 =================================================================

-PaGMO can be used to test the performance of algorithm on problem sets.
-Lets see how easy is this!!!
+PaGMO can be used to test the performance of algorithms on problem sets.
+We show how simple is to do so using a basic set-up..

 .. code-block:: python